-In addition to all of these consequences, childhood maltreatment has often been linked to suicide, making it of special interest for this study.
+In addition to all of these consequences, child maltreatment has often been linked to suicide, making it of special interest for this study.
 A theory that could explain the death wish in maltreated persons is the interpersonal-psychological theory.
-According to this theory, the two interpersonal states 'perceived burdensomeness' and 'thwarted belongingness' confluence.
-The simultaneous presence of these states, in combination with acquired capability for suicide, leads to a higher risk for suicide attempts (see figure 1).
-The state 'perceived burdensomeness' represents feeling like one's existence is a burden on friends, family members and/or society, and the state 'thwarted belongingness' refers to feeling alienated from friends, family, or other valued social circles (Ribeiro & Joiner, 2009).
-Van Orden, Witte, Cukrowicz, Braithwaite, Selby, and Joiner (2010) proposed in their article that there is an association between variables of social connectedness and suicide.
+According to this theory, the two interpersonal states 'perceived burdensomeness' and 'thwarted belongingness'

+confluence.
+Those states represent feeling like one's existence is a burden of friends, family members and/or society, and feeling alienated from friends, family, or other valued social circles.
+The states are independently related to elevated risk for the desire for suicide, but if they co-occur the risk is greatest (Ribeiro & Joiner, 2009).
+In this research, it is assumed that childhood maltreatment is related to these two states, and therefore that maltreatment is related to suicide.
+One of the research questions of the current research will be: Does childhood maltreatment increase the risk of suicidal thoughts and suicide attempts?